“How can one develop a theological voice?” asked one of the participants at the Asian Theological Summer Institute.

 Developing your theological voice requires a lot of confidence in yourself.
 You need to have the courage to speak your mind, disagree with what has been said, offer a viewpoint that has not been tried, and/or suggest fresh new ideas.

 Many educational systems in Asia are good at impacting knowledge, but not so good at encouraging students to challenge established authorities and think for themselves.
 Thus when Asian students come to the US to attend graduate schools, they often find the academic culture demanding and difficult to adjust to.

 A dissertation needs to make some original contribution to the field.
 Where does that originality come from?
 Would it come from questions and issues arising from an Asian and Asian American context?
 Would it come from seeing a misfit of an established body of theories when applied to a new situation?
 Would it come from constructing new knowledge based on qualitative research?
 Would it come from developing new models that are culturally specific?

 These are questions that beginning Asian and Asian American scholars often ask.
-In To Open Minds, Howard E. Gardner, an expert of multiple intelligences, compares Chinese and Western approaches of nurturing creativity, using learning Chinese painting as an example.
-He says that in China, one needs to spend years to master the techniques and imitate the great artists before developing one’s style.
+In To Open Minds, Howard E. Gardner, an expert on multiple intelligences, compares Chinese and Western approaches to nurturing creativity, using learning Chinese painting as an example.
+He says that in China, one needs to spend years mastering the techniques and imitating great artists before developing one’s style.
 In sharp contrast, the American system values too much individuality and personal expression, sometimes at the expense of basic skills and training.
 He says that a balance between the two approaches will be beneficial.

 I wish I had such a seminar when I began.
 It has been a privilege to be able to accompany many of these students and play a small part in their journeys.